samantoz/samantoz.github.io/_portfolio/portfolio-1.md

 ---
-title: "Client/Role: Fiserve (First Data Corporation)"
+title: "Client: Fiserve (First Data Corporation)"
 collection: portfolio
 ---

-Client/Role: Fiserve (First Data Corporation) Solutions Architect, Senior Program/Delivery Manager and Data Architect
+- Role: Solutions Architect, Senior Program/Delivery Manager and Data Architect
-duration: 2012 - 2015
+- Duration: 2012 - 2015
-industry: Card Processing Industry
+- Industry: Card Processing Industry

-The solution was to implement Callidus-on-Demand, an industry leading Sales Performance Management solution.
+- The solution was to implement Callidus-on-Demand, an industry leading Sales Performance Management solution.
 It helped the Relationship Managers and Sales Reps of the organization in creating innovative selling strategies for cross selling products and leveraging multi-channel data.
 The implemented solution was to integrate the different calculation processes currently being done in the different channels into a uniform, logical, and normalized way.As Enterprise Data Architect provided the solution that converted complex calculation engines to easily understood ETL transformation logic to be used in Informatica power center.

 - Tech Landscape: IBM DB2 9.7, Informatica Power Center 9x, Erwin, Cognos 8, AIX 7 and Netezza
 - Selected accomplishments: